 My name is Brian Fauth.
 I am a teacher, theatre director, and playwright.
-I am currently an instructor for the gifted and talented for School District #308 in the western suburbs of Chicago, where I have been employed for the past twenty years.
-I also manage the drama department for Storm Dance Alliance in Oswego, Illinois.
+Recently I founded a new theatre company called New Place Theatre.
+Additionally, I am also an instructor for the gifted and talented for School District #308 in the western suburbs of Chicago, where I have been employed for the past twenty years.
 I also occasionally write plays.
 (See below for more information on my theatrical career.)
 I also travel extensively, mostly to Ireland and the UK, where I kind-of live part-time, when I’m able.
 Recently I became engaged to a wonderful woman, and so my life has changed a bit in the past year or so, but all for the better.

 Official Theatre Biography